brn/rxx/docs/basics/create_component.md

 and if you want to use context properties,
 you simply add some required properties to child component.

-### In react-mvi
+### In rxx

-react-mvi use context system as well.
+rxx use context system as well.
-react-mvi context has some useful function or properties.
+rxx context has some useful function or properties.

 How do you create component which has context?

 The component which has created from `Provider` has root context,
-so, only you need is create child component with `context` decorator function of `react-mvi/core`.
+so, only you need is create child component with `context` decorator function of `rxx/core`.

 *Exmaples*